 In the first part, we'll install and start using the tools we need to get Rails working with the JavaScript ecosystem.
 We'll start with a basic introduction to installing the front-end Rails tools.
-Then we'll add Hotwire and Turbo to the mix for richer interactions, sprinkle that with Stimulus, and then show how React can interact with Rails.
-Then we'll augment both tools by showing some great ways to use CSS tools in our applications.
-Finally, we'll take a closer look at our foundation, including the basics of TypeScript, webpack, and Webpacker.
+Then we'll add Turbo to the mix for richer interactions, sprinkle that with Stimulus, and then see how React can interact with Rails.
+Then we'll augment both tools by looking at some great ways to use CSS tools in our applications.
+Finally, we'll take a closer look at our foundation, including the basics of TypeScript and the Rails 7.0 bundling tools.

-The second part starts with a deeper look at TypeScript, webpack, and Webpacker, and takes a look at one important concern for front-end code: communicating with the server.
+The second part has a deeper look at TypeScript and the bundling tools.
+In the third part, we take a look at one important concern for front-end code: